TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Evaluation

 \subsection{Portability}

-A central design goal of \projectname is to expose a unified declarative interface across heterogeneous fabrics and vendor stacks while incurring negligible overhead.
-We therefore measure peak bandwidth on a variety of transports and ask how close \projectname comes to the theoretical limits and native APIs.
+\projectname provides a unified declarative interface that masks interconnect complexity while maintaining near-native performance.
+We evaluate its portability across the following dimensions.

-Table~\ref{tab:peak-bandwidth} reports peak read bandwidth for several representative modes: GPU-to-GPU over RDMA (with and without staging), GPU-to-GPU over NVLink, MNNVL, Ascend HIXL, and GPU-to-file via \texttt{io\_uring}. \projectname implements them as thin backends over vendor APIs; the core engine comprises 31,138 lines of code shared across different backends, and each backend's implementation is under 800 LOC.
+\paragraph{Engineering Overhead.} Currently, \projectname supports six heterogeneous ecosystems with minimal code overhead, including NVIDIA CUDA (26 LOCs), AMD HIP (28), Ascend (130), Moore Threads MUSA (92), MetaX MACA (75), and CPU-only (125).
+It further integrates seven transport protocols to ensure fleet-wide connectivity, spanning high-performance RDMA (6,975 LOCs) and NVLink (531 for intra-node and 691 for inter-node) to specialized backends like Ascend Direct (904), NVIDIA GPUDirect Storage (481), and TCP-based RPC (322).
+By decoupling ecosystem-specific logic from data-plane execution, our transport protocols remain generic across all supported hardware.
+This modularity significantly reduces code duplication and facilitates streamlined updates, allowing protocol optimizations to be deployed across the entire heterogeneous fleet.

-Across all fabrics, \projectname tracks native performance closely.
-For NVLink GPU-to-GPU transfers, where the theoretical bandwidth is $26.562 \times 8=204.496$ GB/s, \projectname reaches $172.0$~GB/s and slightly outperforms NIXL, effectively introducing no measurable overhead compared to native NVLink calls.
-For RDMA GPU-to-GPU transfers, \projectname aggregates multiple $\sim25$ GB/s rails to achieve $44.9$ GB/s.
-When GPUDirect RDMA is unavailable, \projectname transparently falls back to staged GPU-to-host and host-to-GPU transfers via internal host buffers, reaching $14.1$ GB/s and $6.6$ GB/s respectively, which still significantly outperform TCP-based alternatives.
-For GPU-to-file transfers over \texttt{io\_uring}, \projectname attains $6.0$~GB/s, matching the results of direct use.
+\paragraph{Runtime Overhead.} A central design goal is to expose a unified declarative interface across heterogeneous fabrics while incurring negligible overhead.
+We evaluate peak bandwidth across diverse transports to quantify how close \projectname comes to theoretical hardware limits and to measure the efficiency of its autonomous path synthesis in resolving reachability gaps.

-On other fabrics, \projectname exhibits similarly low overheads.
-On MNNVL, \projectname achieves $781.8$ GB/s out of a theoretical $956.2$~GB/s, and on Ascend HIXL, $135.0$ GB/s out of $196.0$ GB/s.
-In all cases, applications issue same \texttt{BatchTransfer} calls; only the backend configuration differs.
-The small gap between measured throughput and theoretical baselines confirms that \projectname's abstraction cost is negligible, while its backend structure makes adding new transports straightforward.
+Across all tested fabrics, \projectname tracks native performance closely (Table~\ref{tab:peak-bandwidth}).
+For intra-node H800 NVLink GPU-to-GPU transfers, it reaches $172.0$~GB/s, and matches native performance without measurable indirection cost.
+Similar efficiency is observed on high-performance proprietary fabrics: \projectname achieves $781.8$~GB/s on multi-node NVLink of GB200 NVL72, and $135.0$~GB/s on Ascend Supernode.
+For storage-intensive tasks, the engine attains 6.0~GB/s over \texttt{io\_uring}, saturating the hardware limit.
+In all cases, applications issue identical \texttt{BatchTransfer} calls, while the engine dynamically resolves the execution backend.